harness/developer-hub/release-notes/early-access.md

 <DocsButton icon = "fa-solid fa-square-rss" text="Subscribe via RSS" link="/release-notes/early-access/rss.xml" />

 Review the notes below to learn about the early access (aka beta) features in Harness NextGen SaaS across all Harness modules and the Harness Platform.
 Early access features require a feature flag.
 For FirstGen release notes, go to [Harness SaaS Release Notes (FirstGen)](/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes).

-Harness publishes security advisories for every release.
+Additionally, Harness publishes security advisories for every release.
 Go to the [Harness Trust Center](https://trust.harness.io/?itemUid=c41ff7d5-98e7-4d79-9594-fd8ef93a2838&source=documents_card) to request access to the security advisories.

 :::info note
 Harness deploys changes to Harness SaaS clusters on a progressive basis.
 This means that the features described in these release notes may not be immediately available in your cluster.
 To identify the cluster that hosts your account, go to the **Account Overview** page.